 The shift in public opinion has put dating stocks on the rise, including Match Group (NASDAQ:MTCH).
 Since the advent of online dating, Match transitioned from merely facilitating hook-ups to forecasting them.
 How?
 The company really has a big data goldmine.
 With millions uploading their profiles, Match has a canvas with which to make accurate coupling predictions.

 AI technologies directly benefit Match’s Tinder app.
 But further down the line, I see MTCH and its competitors utilizing artificial intelligence to help take the guesswork out of human chemistry.
 It’s a scary thought, but it’s also an inevitability.

 Palo Alto Networks (PANW)

-Throughout this list of AI stocks on the rise, we discussed the positive implications of technology.
+Throughout this list of AI stocks on the rise, I’ve discussed the positive implications of technology.
 But as the European Commission reiterated, technology left to its own devices present vulnerabilities.
 This is where cybersecurity firm Palo Alto Networks (NYSE:PANW) steps up.